yinloonkhor/yinloonkhor.github.io/porfolio/_posts/2025-05-19-alibaba-cloud-hackathon.md

 SmarTax was designed to **simplify and streamline the entire tax preparation process**.
 The application automatically tracks income and expenses, intelligently categorizes transactions according to tax rules, and offers **personalized deduction suggestions** — all tailored for users without an accounting background.

-What makes SmarTax stand out is its combination of powerful features packed into a clean, intuitive user experience.
-Users can extract data from receipts and PDFs using built-in OCR, interact with a tax-focused AI chatbot for quick answers, and receive actionable insights to maximize tax savings.
-By integrating domain expertise with modern AI tooling, SmarTax helps make tax filing less stressful and more accurate.
+What makes SmarTax stand out is its combination of powerful features packed into a clean, intuitive user experience:
+- Extract data from receipts and PDFs using built-in OCR
+- Interact with a tax-focused AI chatbot for quick answers
+- Receive actionable insights to maximize tax savings
+- Benefit from the integration of domain expertise with modern AI tooling to make tax filing less stressful and more accurate

 The system is built with a Vue.js frontend and a Laravel + FastAPI backend, hosted on Alibaba Cloud infrastructure (ECS and RDS).
 It also leverages LLMs and OCR for document understanding and intelligent assistance.